egel-lang/egel-lang.github.io/FAQ.md

 Yes, and no. Or, no and yes.
 There isn't a type system for various reasons:

++ Egel is about showcasing the _usefulness_ of an operational model, a particular manner of calculation.
+It has concurrency and exceptions, it is aimed at mobile code, and it shows how reference counting can be exploited.
+  Types are mostly in the way of that goal.
 + C++ is verbose.
 Even this small interpreter took a lot of work.
 A type system would have increased that burden, it isn't what I am interested in, and I am not sure the additional work would pay off since I only wish to support